carolineggordon/practice-timer/README.md

 ## Description
-Standup Timer is an [Android](http://www.android.com) application that acts as a simple, stand-up meeting stop watch.
-It can be used to ensure your stand-up meeting finishes on time, and gives all the participants an equal share of time to state their progress.
+Practise Timer is an [Android](http://www.android.com) application that acts as a simple, music practice stop watch.
+It can be used to record how long a number of students spend doing music practice.

-Standup Timer is free, open source, and available under the Apache V2 license.
+Practise Timer is free, open source, and available under the Apache V2 license.
+It is based on the Standup Timer created by John Wood, it is being modified step by step to adapt to use for music practice.

 ## License
 Copyright 2011 John Wood